 Paintings by Werner Heckenbach

 Since 2001, dozens of paintings have turned up by a German artist named Werner Heckenbach, who lived in Wiesbaden.
-After World War 2 he sold his work to GI's and others living there.
+After World War 2 he sold his work to GI's and others living at the American military base there.
 As they gradually come to light, I can show them here, thanks to owners and others who send me images of the paintings.

 We now have reached a total of 82 entries in this gallery